shihyuanwang/Optimization_usingPython/README.md

 **Part 1.** The Base Integer Program Formulation

 Solve the problem in Python as an integer program according to the following guidelines:

-a.
-Assume the objective is to maximize the total expected margin minus the cost of the samples for the next round of boxes.
+- Assume the objective is to maximize the total expected margin minus the cost of the samples for the next round of boxes.

-b.
-5 items need to be sent to each customer.
+- 5 items need to be sent to each customer.

-c.
-You can’t run out of inventory.
+- You can’t run out of inventory.

-d.
-You can’t send a customer a sample they’ve already received.
+- You can’t send a customer a sample they’ve already received.

 \
 **Part 2.** Next Month’s Revenue with Zero Replenishment

-a.
-Imagine that Birchbox failed to source any new samples next month – so they must make new assortments but also cannot send customers what they just sent them this month.
+- Imagine that Birchbox failed to source any new samples next month – so they must make new assortments but also cannot send customers what they just sent them this month.
 Solve next month’s problem in this scenario.
 How much profit should they expect?

 https://github.com/shihyuanwang/Optimization_usingPython/blob/main/5_Personalized%20Assortment%20Optimization.ipynb